AllStarLink/ASL3/README.md

 ## ASL3 Alpha Release Notes

 AllStarLink’s app_rpt version 3 (ASL3) is the next generation of repeater control software.
-This version of app_rpt has been redesigned to run on the latest operating systems and the current version of asterisk® 20.1.0.
+This version of app_rpt has been redesigned to run on the latest operating systems and the current version of Asterisk® 20.x.x.

 The update from Asterisk version 1.4 to 20 implements over 15 years of bug fixes, security improvements and enhancements to the core asterisk application.
 This update required app_rpt to be heavily modified to run on the latest version of asterisk®.
 It brings with it the latest Asterisk® applications, channel drivers and other functionality.